-Academia Europaea Wrocław Knowledge Hub has a pleasure to invite local scientists, scholars and the broad audience in general to a lecture of Academia Europaea Member, Prof. Hermann Maurer from Graz University of Technology (Austria).
+Academia Europaea Wrocław Knowledge Hub has a pleasure to invite local scientists, scholars and the broad audience in general to a lecture by Academia Europaea Member, Prof. Hermann Maurer from Graz University of Technology (Austria).

 We need lots of imagination to solve some of the big problems facing mankind